 The primary goal of the first year of study is to raise the student’s language level.
 Students with no prior knowledge of Chinese begin in the summer prior to their freshman year.
 These students complete an intensive eight-week language program that is equivalent to the entire first year of language study at Ole Miss.
 During the fall and spring semesters, students continue to study the vocabulary and grammar patterns necessary to discuss topics related to daily life.

-Students begin the summer of their second year at the Qingdao Flagship Center.
+Students begin the summer of their second year at the Shanghai University Flagship Center.
 During this time in China, students are encouraged to experience China through observation, investigation, participation, and communication.
 Students begin to develop intercultural communicative competence through activities both inside and outside of the classroom.
 They also progress from controlled language processing to automatic processing.
-Upon return to the United States, students complete two semesters of advanced Chinese classes that focus on topics related to Chinese culture and society.
+Upon return to the United States, students complete two semesters of advanced Chinese classes that focus on topics related to current events as introduced through the Chinese media.

-The third year typically begins with a second summer in China, this time in an outside program of the student's choice.
+*The third year typically begins with a second summer in China, this time in an outside program of the student's choice.
 After completing the summer in China, students return to the university and complete two semesters of advanced Chinese classes.
-These courses focus on Chinese media and introduce students to academic Chinese.
+These courses focus on Chinese academic Chinese and Chinese literature.
 Students are also encouraged to participate in China-related courses offered at the university.
 During this time, students transition from formal textbooks into authentic language materials.
 Some students spend either fall or spring semester (or both) in China, taking language classes as well as courses related to another major.
 They often do this in continuation of a summer in China.

 Although not required, students are encouraged to use the summer before their senior year to participate in an internship related to their field of study.
-During the fall and spring semester, students take Classical Chinese and Chinese civilization courses.
+During the fall and spring semester, students take courses to increase the depth and breadth of the topics they can discuss comfortably and fully and gain exposure to Chinese literature.
 Students continue to study advanced syntax and semantics necessary for high proficiency levels.
 During this fourth year, students generally finish their coursework related to their academic major, thus preparing them for an intensive fifth year in China.